J. Ramsey Bronk

 Bronk then worked for the National Institutes of Health as a research scientist until 1958.
-In 1958 he joined the academic staff of the Department of Zoology at Columbia University, spending the 1964–1965 academic year as a Guggenheim Fellow at Oxford, under Dr D S Parsons.
-In 1966 Bronk became the first Professor of Biochemistry at the University of York, becoming Emeritus in 1997.
-He died on December 31, 2007, in Oxford.
+In 1958 he joined the academic staff of the department of zoology at Columbia University, spending the 1964–1965 academic year as a Guggenheim Fellow at Oxford, under Dr D S Parsons.
+In 1966 Bronk became the first professor of biochemistry at the University of York, becoming emeritus in 1997.

+Personal life

+Bronk was the son of Detlev Bronk and Helen Alexander Ramsey.
+Brought up in Pennsylvania, he was described as a "lover of all things English".

+Bronk married an Englishwoman named Sylvia, with whom he had two sons Richard and Christopher.
+He died on 31 December 2007, in Oxford.